 Under Rule 506(c):

 Entrepreneurs begin the process via the List a Startup link from the main navigation bar of our home page and follow 3 simple steps:

-Our goal is to showcase all startups that meet our qualifying criteria and who are currently fundraising.
-Once we receive your deal profile submission, we will carefully review your company information (team, description of the technology etc.) and deal specifics (pitch, terms, supporting documents, etc.) against the below criteria:
+Propel(x) uses a rigorous screening process when deciding which companies are invited to list on the platform.
+Once we receive your deal profile submission, we will carefully review your company information (team, description of the technology etc.) and deal specifics (pitch, terms, supporting documents, etc.) against the below – and other additional – criteria.